marcransome/MRSubtleButton/README.md

 Next, drag a custom view from the object library in Xcode into your UI, and change its class to MRSubtleButton.

-Create an outlet for the button and implement the `<MRSubtleButtonDelegate>` protocol in your controller with the following method:
+Create an outlet for the button and implement the `<MRSubtleButtonDelegate>` protocol in your controller with the following method (don't forget to `#import <MRSubtleButton.h>` in your controller):

 ```objc
 - (void)MRSubtleButtonEvent:(NSEvent *)event with:(id)sender;